-There are various factors that will inform the right solution for an organization that is planning for or encountering the effects of the Great Reshuffling firsthand, whether that is needing an immediate solution or endeavoring to emerge from the other side of the dilemma with the tools to implement an improved talent strategy.
-Regardless of the business environment or need, getting into cycles of proactive workforce planning will produce long-term business benefits and is a muscle that needs to be developed to ensure that business and talent strategies are in lockstep.
+Essentially, there are various factors that will inform the right solution for an organization that is planning for or encountering the effects of the Great Reshuffling firsthand, whether that is needing an immediate solution or endeavoring to emerge from the other side of the dilemma with the tools to implement an improved talent strategy.
+Regardless of the business environment or need, getting into cycles of proactive workforce planning can produce long-term business benefits and is a muscle that needs to be developed to ensure that business and talent strategies are in lockstep.

+Interested in a short-term solution that leverages nontraditional talent?
 Check out the white paper for Meet TMT talent needs with nontraditional talent.
 If you'd like to discuss how to bring this to life in your organization, reach out to us.
 We'd love to chat.